pkgcore/snakeoil/doc/index.rst

   since py2k ``items`` differs greatly from py3k ``items`` (py3k's is essentially py2k's ``iteritems``),
   developers targeting both py2k/py3k are in a tough spot.
 Specifically, they wind up having to write nasty if/else blocks into the code.
-The purpose of this metaclass is to hide all of that nastyness into a single spot- you write your class targeting py2k, the metaclass will rewrite the method layouts to match py3k at runtime if used in a py3k environment.
+The purpose of this metaclass is to hide all of that nastiness into a single spot- you write your class targeting py2k, the metaclass will rewrite the method layouts to match py3k at runtime if used in a py3k environment.
 * :py:func:`snakeoil.obj.DelayedInstantiation`; a object proxy implementation that is effectively fully transparent for any non-builtin target proxying it does.
 While proxying implementations